egor7/blog-1/csv/csv.md

 Just to illustrate the power of the q language, suppose `data.csv` has another array column called `IDX` containing indices.
 For each row, we need to calculate the sum of array column `A` restricted to the indices specified by `IDX`.
 Let me delve inside indexing a little bit.

-In q you can index a list the same way as you do in other programing language.
+In q you can index a list the same way as you do in other programing languages.

 ```
 q) l: 4 1 6 3    // this is an integer list